 Pricing: Free for the basic curriculum.
 A parent plan, available for a flat fee, includes an advanced curriculum and access on any device.

 Kodable teaches computer science fundamentals through a kid-friendly, self-directed lessons.

 Scratch is a programming language used to create stories, games, and animations.
-Kids learn Scratch by building projects and sharing them in the Scratch online community.
+Kids can learn Scratch by building projects and sharing them in the Scratch online community.

-For ages 4-14.
-A sample of coding lessons is available at Tynker for free.
+Pricing: A sample of coding lessons is available at Tynker for free.
 Access to the complete library and a private Minecraft server requires a monthly subscription.

 Tynker is a self-paced online programming course for kids.
 Kids can learn to build their own games and apps, as well as learn how to program Minecraft mods.

 The programming courses are game-based and space-themed with space aliens and rocket ships.
 Kids progress through three levels of games/classes for the track that matches their age.